laron021/project/readme.md

 The tool is designed to be easy to use and requires no prior knowledge of cybersecurity or terminal usage.
 It features a user-friendly interface and provides step-by-step instructions to guide you through the scanning process.
 Whether you're looking to secure your own system or want to learn more about cybersecurity, this tool is a great place to start.

-I've uploaded the project to GitHub, so be sure to check it out and let me know what you think!

 # Quick Setup & Run
 **Download and Run**